CuarzoSoftware/Louvre/doxygen/md/Environment.md

 Keep in mind that for clients to successfully establish a connection, you must also update the **WAYLAND_DISPLAY** environment variable to match the chosen value.

+## Backends Configuration

+  - **LOUVRE_BACKENDS_PATH**: Path to the directory containing Louvre backends, e.g., `/usr/etc/Louvre/backends`.

+  - **LOUVRE_GRAPHIC_BACKEND**: Name of the graphic backend to load, e.g., `libLGraphicBackendDRM.so`.

+  - **LOUVRE_INPUT_BACKEND**: Name of the input backend to load, e.g., `libLInputBackendLibinput.so`.

+If Louvre encounters issues loading the specified backend configurations, it will automatically fallback to the default settings.

-## Graphic Backend Configuration {#graphic}
+## DRM Graphic Backend Configuration {#graphic}

-For adjusting parameters related to the graphic backend, including buffering settings (single, double, or triple buffering) or choosing between the Atomic or Legacy DRM API, please consult the [SRM environment variables](https://cuarzosoftware.github.io/SRM/md_md__envs.html).
+For adjusting parameters related to the DRM graphic backend, including buffering settings (single, double, or triple buffering) or choosing between the Atomic or Legacy DRM API, please consult the [SRM environment variables](https://cuarzosoftware.github.io/SRM/md_md__envs.html).

 ### Recommended Settings